 Section 5.
-Summer Sessions 2016 and 2017: The rate of pay for the 2016 and 2017 Summer Sessions will be 20% of the faculty member's current salary rate.
+Summer Session 2018, 2019, and 2020: The rate of pay for the 2018, 2019, and 2020 Summer Sessions will be 20% of the faculty member's current salary rate.
 The rate of pay for all faculty members will be based on nine (9) credit hours for full-time teaching.

-Special Summer Compensation Rate.

-If a summer session course is cancelled by a dean after June 1 of the respective year due to low enrollment, a faculty member, with their division chair's approval, may request in writing the "special summer compensation rate."
+Section 6.
+Special Summer Compensation Rate: If a summer session course is cancelled by a dean after June 1 of the respective year due to low enrollment (i.e., a course generating less than 36 student credit hours), a faculty member, with their division chair's approval, may request in writing the "special summer compensation rate."